Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Skip to Content

-They’ve already become household names.
-Because we already did a guide on Napa Valley (which includes St. Helena and Calistoga), we intentionally excluded them from this article, and we’ll focus more on places not present in that guide.
+We already did a guide on Napa Valley (which includes St. Helena and Calistoga), so we intentionally excluded them from this article, and we’ll focus more on places not present in that guide.

 Where to Stay in California Wine Country map in vector format featuring the best areas of town

-The number of great towns in the California Wine Country is practically uncountable, but some of them are definitely better than others.
+The number of great places to stay in the California Wine Country is practically uncountable, but some of them are definitely better than others.

 Our list goes from the north to the south, only excluding Napa for the already mentioned reasons.
 All of them have something unique and interesting to offer.